-Target: To maintain an appropriate supply of employment sites, premises and floorspace to meet the needs of business.

-Progress: The amount of employment land designated in all Industrial Business Areas (IBA)

-in the Borough equate to around 358 hectares.
-During this reporting year an additional 18.014 ha of sites not included in an IBA either received planning permission for employment uses or was under construction for these uses.
+- Target: To maintain an appropriate supply of employment sites, premises and floorspace to meet the needs of business. - Progress: The amount of employment land designated in all Industrial Business Areas (IBA) in the Borough equate to around 358 hectares.
+During this reporting year an additional 11.882 ha (down 34% from previous year) of sites not included in an IBA either received planning permission for employment uses or was under construction for these uses.